-A: No one knows when their time will come.
-Whether you’re pushing late into your 70s or are a spring chicken, it’s best to be prepared.
-Also, a debilitating illness or car accident can incapacitate anyone without warning, leaving a person unable to manage their finances or express their needs.
+A: You don’t know when your time will come, so it’s best to be prepared.
+Also, a debilitating illness or car accident can incapacitate anyone without warning, leaving a person unable to manage their financial affairs or express their needs.
 Establishing a clear protocol for the distribution of assets and for medical preferences will ease a painful time for family members while ensuring that your will is carried out.

 Fortunately, this is not as overwhelming as it sounds.
 Here are nine steps you can take to make sure you’re fully prepared for any eventuality:

 1.)
 Take inventory of all of your items of value

 List every item you own that’s worth $100 or more.
 First, list all physical items like your TV set, jewelry collection, vehicles, guns, and computers.
 Next, list all non-physical assets, including 401k plans, IRA assets, and all existing insurance policies, such as homeowners, auto, and health insurance.

 Be sure to list all open accounts in your name with United Texas CU and any other financial institution.
 While completing this step, check that all beneficiaries listed on these accounts are the ones you want and that all other information is correct.

 2.)
 Assemble a list of all of your credit cards & debts

 Create a list of your open credit cards and other debts.
 Include auto loans, existing mortgages, home equity lines of credit, student loans, and any other debts you may have.
 It’s a good idea to run a free credit report once a year; this will remind you about any open credit cards you may have forgotten.

 3.)
 Select an estate administrator for your financial affairs